 The charge excitation spectrum is obtained by analytical continuation \be \mathrm{i}\omega_n \rightarrow \omega + \mathrm{i} \Gamma\,, \ee with $\Gamma \rightarrow +0$, and by evaluating the imaginary part of $D_{ab}(\vq, \omega)$.

-When $J=0$, the bond field vanishes ($\Delta=0$), and only the usual on-site charge fluctuations remain active, reducing $D_{ab}$ to a $2\times2$ matrix ($a,b=1,2$). $D_{22}$ and $D_{12}$ correspond, respectively, to fluctuations associated with the non-double-occupancy condition and correlations between non-double-occupancy condition and charge-density fluctuations.
-For a finite $J$, the bond-charge fluctuations activate the full six components ($a,b=1, \dotsc, 6$), meaning that both on-site charge and bond-charge fluctuations coexist in a realistic situation.
+When $J=0$, the bond field vanishes ($\Delta=0$), and only the usual on-site charge fluctuations remain active, reducing $D_{ab}$ to a $2\times2$ matrix ($a,b=1,2$). $D_{11}$ describes usual charge-charge correlations; $D_{22}$ and $D_{12}$ correspond, respectively, to fluctuations associated with the non-double-occupancy condition and correlations between non-double-occupancy condition and charge-density fluctuations.

+For a finite $J$, the bond-charge fluctuations---the remaining $4 \times 4$ matrix---activate.
+Consequently full charge correlations are described by six components, that is, both on-site charge and bond-charge fluctuations coexist in a realistic situation.

 Although each lattice site in the $t$-$J$-$V$ model represents a Cu atom in the CuO$_2$ plane, the effects of O atoms are implicitly included because the model is derived from the three-band Hubbard model in the strong coupling limit \cite{fczhang88}.
 Thus, while the $2\times 2$ sector of $D_{ab}$ may be associated with Cu-site charge fluctuations and the $4 \times 4$ bond sector ($a,b=3$--$6$) with O-site charge fluctuations, this distinction is not strict owing to strong Cu-O hybridization forming the Zhang-Rice singlet \cite{fczhang88}.